deptagency/algomart/apps/cms/README.md

 Once bootstrapped, the Directus CMS will be populated with configurable entities (Directus refers to these as "collections").
 There are a handful of these collections that can be administered to create and configure NFTs.
 Here is an explanation of each collection:

+### Countries

+The Countries collection is for setting the countries which can be supported within the application when going through the payment flow.
+First set the countries, providing a country code as well as translations for the country name.
+In order to have these supported within the application, you'll also need to select these for the Application (see next section on the Application collection).
+Circle documentation on supported countries for payments can be found [here](https://developers.circle.com/docs/supported-countries).

 ### Application

-The Application collection is really just one setting for the app's currency.
-Set this to the currency your app will be selling in (e.g. `USD`).
+The Application collection is for setting the application's currency and the countries which are supported in the payment flow.
+Set the currency to the currency your app will be selling in (e.g. `USD`), and select the countries that will be supported.

 ### Languages